 To download the code from the remote code repository on GitHub, you’ll need to install git, a widely adopted distributed version control system.
 It is primarily used for source code management and collaboration—often for tracking file changes or distributing code between a local machine and remote server.
-To install Git and dependencies we’ll need such as OpenSSL:
+To install Git and its dependencies we’ll need OpenSSL:

 You must extract the contents of the folder, the driver will not install if the executable is run from within the archive.

 Visual Studio Code (VS Code) is an open source integrated development environment (IDE) which allows you to view, edit, and manage code and more.
 Download the latest Visual Studio Code for your operating system.
 To troubleshoot issues with Visual Studio Code installation or usage, please refer to their documentation.

 PlatformIO (PIO) provides a professional embedded development platform which simplifies embedded software development.
 The Visual Studio Code extension provides the functionality of the Platform IO command line interface (CLI) in a graphical interface.
 You can download the extension and read more about PlatformIO here.

 You must restart VS Code after the PlatformIO extension installation finishes.

 All of the projects and files exist in a GitHub repository, where you can also view the revision history of each file in the repository (repo).
 To clone the code for the tutorials, you’ll use the PIO interface:

 https://github.com/m5stack/Core2-for-AWS-IoT-EduKit.gitinto the text field and then select the location you want to save the project in.

 The ESP RainMaker Phone Apps are available for iOS and Android phones to provide Wi-Fi network configuration, user-creation, user-device association and device control.
 The apps can be found here:

 If you don’t have a compatible Android or iOS device, you can use the RainMaker CLI and substitute the provided instructions.